Pathways of Thoughts: Multi-Directional Thinking for Long-form Personalized Question Answering

 \subsubsection{\textbf{Reward Function ($R_a(s_{t+1}, s_t)$)}}

-Since our agent is used without training due to optimization costs, an explicit reward function is not required; we assume the agent makes reasonable choices.
+Since our agent is used without training, an explicit reward function is not required; we assume the agent makes reasonable choices.
 However, in general, an outcome reward function can be employed to assign rewards to actions based on the evaluation of the LLM's final response to the question.